A moratorium is in effect on adding information from Fire and Blood until December 20th.

 |Series||A Song of Ice and Fire|

-Fire and Blood is a planned complete history of House Targaryen by George R. R. Martin.
+Fire & Blood is a planned complete history of House Targaryen by George R. R. Martin.
 Although originally planned for publication after the completion of A Song of Ice and Fire, Martin has revealed his intent to publish the history in two volumes as the material had grown too large.
-The first volume is currently set to be set to be published in late 2018 or early 2019.
-Before being titled Fire and Blood, the history was jokingly named the GRRMarillion after J. R. R. Tolkien's The Silmarillion.
+The first volume, named Fire & Blood, is set to be released on November 20th, 2018.
+Before being titled Fire & Blood, the history was jokingly named the GRRMarillion after J. R. R. Tolkien's The Silmarillion.

-Much material meant to be published in the first volume of Fire and Blood originates from the writing of Martin's 2014 book The World of Ice and Fire.
-The World of Ice and Fire, written from the prospective of Maester Yandel, contained sections from the prospective of Archmaester Gyldayn.
-These latter sections were written by Martin.
-However, Martin wrote a lot more than at first intended, and delivered 180.000 words on Targaryen history.
-The far majority of this[N 1] covered Aegon's Conquest up to the end of the Regency of Aegon III.
+Much material which is set to be published in Fire & Blood originates from the writing of Martin's 2014 book The World of Ice & Fire.
+The World of Ice & Fire, written from the prospective of Maester Yandel, contains sections from the prospective of Archmaester Gyldayn.
+These sections were written by Martin on his own; however, he wrote much more than at first intended, and in the end delivered 180,000 words on Targaryen history.
+The great majority of this[N 1] covered Aegon's Conquest up to the end of the Regency of Aegon III.

-On July 22nd, 2017, Martin revealed on his Not a Blog that the material for Fire and Blood had grown so large, that the decision had been made to publish the fake histories of the Targaryen kings in two volumes.
-The first volume is set to cover the history of Westeros from Aegon's Conquest up to and through the regency of the boy king, Aegon III Targaryen.
-Targaryen dynasty.
-Martin reported that the first volume of Fire and Blood is largely written, whereas the second volume remains largely unwritten.
-Though no publication date has been set yet. but it's likely that we will get the first volume of Fire and Blood in late 2018 or early 2019.
+On July 22nd, 2017, Martin revealed on his Not a Blog that the material for Fire & Blood had grown so large that the decision had been made to publish the fake histories of the Targaryen kings in two volumes.
+The first volume, simply called Fire & Blood, is set to cover the history of Westeros from Aegon's Conquest up to and through the regency of the boy king, Aegon III Targaryen.
+In July 2017, Martin reported that the first volume of Fire & Blood is largely written already, whereas the second volume remains largely unwritten.
+In April 2018, Martin said that Fire & Blood, Volume Two will be completed "a few years down the pike."

-Thus far, Fire and Blood is known to contain the following texts:
+Thus far, the first volume of Fire & Blood is known to contain the following texts:

 - The Targaryen Conquest: Aegon I Targaryen's Conquest of the Seven Kingdoms of Westeros.

-- The Sons of the Dragon: Focused on the lives of Aegon I's sons, King Aenys I Targaryen and King Maegor I Targaryen, ending with Maegor's death and the ascension of Aenys's son Jaehaerys I Targaryen to the throne.
+- The Sons of the Dragon: Focuses on the lives of Aegon I's sons, King Aenys I Targaryen and King Maegor I Targaryen, ending with Maegor's death and the ascension of Aenys's son Jaehaerys I Targaryen to the throne.